Maher-joudeh/Tawuniya/README.md

 2. Choose **Image** and browse to `Desktop Grid.svg`
 3. Set **Image fit** to **Fill** ensure it adapts to different canvas sizes, and adjust **Transparency** to **50%** so visuals are readable
 4. Align visuals to the columns and maintain consistent padding to the grid

 ---

-## How To Use Themes in Power BI Desktop

-1. Download the desired `.json` file
-2. Open Your Report
-3. In Power BI Desktop, go to **View > Themes > Browse for themes...**
-4. Select the downloaded file to apply the theme across your report

-##### For Further Instructions Follow The Guide Below: https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-report-themes

----